MoistCr1tikal: 2018–present: Twitch livestreaming and continued growth

 White has continued to make content discussing events on online platforms and their communities.
 In January 2018, White addressed YouTube, which removed his video discussing Logan Paul's suicide forest controversy.
 By March 2018, White's YouTube channel had two million subscribers.
 In May, White's video featuring a pit of 5,400 balls, which he made for his husky Tetra, went viral; the Press Association interviewed him about the video and media outlets reported it.
 In 2018, White began livestreaming on Twitch.
 In March 2020; due to COVID-19 lockdown measures, he co-hosted an online Super Smash Bros.
 Ultimate tournament on his Twitch channel with fellow YouTuber Alpharad.

 In late 2020, White's popularity grew due to his Twitch streams about chess and Among Us (during its 2020 popularity spike) with popular streamers such as Sykkuno, Pokimane, Nigahiga, Valkyrae, Trainwreckstv, and Disguised Toast.
 In June, White participated in the first PogChamps chess tournament, which Chess.com hosted.
 He won "one of the more anticipated games" in the tournament, beating fellow Twitch streamer xQc in six moves.
 According to Dot Esports, the game was one of the five "biggest moments in streaming from 2020" and the clip of White's victory became one of the most-viewed in Twitch history, gaining over 1.9 million views by December 24, 2020.
 White won the tournament's consolation bracket.
 In late October, White participated in U.S. Representative Alexandria Ocasio-Cortez's Among Us live streams.

-In November, White signed a contract with BroadbandTV Corp (BBTV) to become a content partner with the company.
+In November, White signed a contract with BroadbandTV Corp (BBTV) to become a content partner.
 Also in November, White spoke in a YouTube video about an increase in Twitch's DMCA crackdowns.
 In December, White participated in a "Pokémon Week" event on Twitch in which several creators hosted streams in which they opened boxes of Pokémon cards.
 In January 2021, White began hosting a game show titled Hivemind with fellow streamer Ludwig Ahgren on Twitch.